civican/legisinfo/44-1/bills/C-19/bill_text.md

   **(1)** Paragraph 13(a) of the English version of the Act is replaced by the following:

-    providing for the suspension of payment of a special allowance during any investigation respecting the eligibility of a department, agency, institution or **Indigenous governing body** to receive the special allowance and specifying the circumstances in which payment of a special allowance, the payment of which has been suspended, may be resumed;
+    providing for the suspension of payment of a special allowance during any investigation respecting the eligibility of a department, agency, institution or Indigenous governing body to receive the special allowance and specifying the circumstances in which payment of a special allowance, the payment of which has been suspended, may be resumed;

   **(2)** Paragraph 13(c) of the Act is replaced by the following:

-    specifying for the purposes of this Act the circumstances in which a child shall be considered to be maintained by a department, agency, institution or **Indigenous governing body**; and
+    specifying for the purposes of this Act the circumstances in which a child shall be considered to be maintained by a department, agency, institution or Indigenous governing body; and

   **(3)** Subsections (1) and (2) are deemed to have come into force on January 1, 2020.